ValentinCalomme/syngle/README.md

 ## About

-Simple package implementing the Singleton pattern as a mixin class.
+Simple package implementing the Singleton pattern as a metaclass.

 ## Installation